Moins-2/CargoBot/README.md

 # CargoBot
-Copy of the old CargoBot ap
+Copy of the old CargoBot app